 While textiles are a major industry in Togo’s economy, an increase in cheap foreign imports has negatively impacted the demand for work local seamstresses depend on.
 When you walk down the streets or through the market, you’ll see rows upon rows of second-hand clothing.
 It’s often heaped in piles and sold at low prices that local seamstresses cannot compete with.

-7. School uniforms are typically the most expensive part of going to school
+7. School uniforms are the typically the most expensive part of going to school

 It’s worth repeating that school uniforms are required in all public schools and most private schools in Togo.
 This is common throughout Africa, and is mostly a product of colonialism.
 I am sometimes told that “they should just get rid of the requirement for school uniforms”, but it’s not quite so simple.
 Social rankings depend greatly on your socioeconomic status, and children living in poverty are already disadvantaged.
 School uniforms level the playing field and prevent students from being marginalized in an academic setting, but I digress… (If you’re interested in a full discussion of this, read my previous post)